Ask A Librarian

 About the Libraries

 St. Louis Mercantile Library

 State Historical Society

-The Reference Desks have copies of the latest editions of several major style manuals, including the APA, MLA and Chicago guides.
+The Public Service Desk has copies of the latest editions of several major style manuals, including the APA, MLA and Chicago guides.

 If you are using Summon or one of the databases, many of them have citation help and suggested formatting built-in.
 See the Citation Formatting for EbscoHOST Databases, ProQuest Databases, and SCOPUS and Searching Summon guides for help, or ask a librarian.
 Be sure to check the suggested formatting for things like capitalization and punctuation.
 Many database citations still need minor corrections to comply with the style requirements.